VGP/vgp-tools/Core/Library-interface.md

 ```
 Access field information.
 The index x of a list object is not required as there is
 only one list per line, stored in ->buffer.
-A "string list" is implicitly supported, get the first string with oneString, and
+A "string list" is implicitly supported: get the first string with oneString, and
 subsequent strings sequentially with oneNextString, e.g.:

 ```